Find me on:

 There are a few ways:

-- SoundCloud if you just want to hear new music I make.
+- SoundCloud if you just want to hear my new music.

-- Scribe to me on YouTube if you want music visualizations and occasional research-related videos.
+- Subscribe to me on YouTube if you want music visualizations and occasional research-related videos.
 Some of my mixed media work only goes on YouTube and isn’t on SoundCloud.

-- Follow me on Facebook for all of the above and a lot more.
-If just follow me on Facebook (but don’t friend), then you’ll get updates on new compositions, visualizations, publications, libraries I maintain (Kulitta and Euterpea), and various other work-related projects of mine.
+- Follow or friend me on Facebook for a mix of other sorts of updates on my work.
+You can just follow me on Facebook (without friending) if you only want sparse updates on major projects.
 If you friend me, you’ll see bits and pieces of my work more frequently you’ll also get other shared things that I find humorous (typically bad music puns) and periodic pictures of things relating to my other hobbies.
 Please be aware that I typically only use the messenger app with family and close friends I’ve known for a long time, so don’t use that as a way to report problems with the libraries I maintain (use email or GitHub instead).
 I do not currently use Twitter or other social media sites.